Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationtools.md

 ---
-title: Tools and templates to help with internal communication and awareness
+title: Tools and templates for internal communication and awareness
 description: Use these tools and templates to set up internal communications about an enterprise freelancer program.
 author: matthewrmottola1
 manager: samanro